maikealame/laravel-auto/README.md

 ### [view]

-Create your table with bootstrap or not, use all your logic with blades like normally, and use the blade directives of the package:
+Create your table with bootstrap or not, use all your logic with blade like normally, and use the blade directives of the package:

 - *Generate a script code to filter table without form, pass in param the selector of button will trigger your filter and inputs*